Managing Northern Corn Leaf Blight Race Shifts

 - Northern leaf blight (NLB) is found in humid climates wherever corn is grown.
 It has spread in recent years due to major weather events, especially hurricanes, which carry the organism from south to north in North America.

-- Yield losses are most severe when Northern LB infects corn plants early and then progresses to the upper leaves by early ear fill.
+- Yield losses are most severe when northern leaf blight infects corn plants early and then progresses to the upper leaves by early ear fill.
 Slowing disease progression relative to crop development reduces the impact of the disease.

 - DuPont Pioneer rigorously evaluates and characterizes hybrids for resistance to Northern Leaf Blight so that growers have critical information to use in hybrid selection.